RonMercier/advanced-keylogger/README.md

 ## MICROPHONE

-**To record with microphone, we will be using the sounddevice module and writing to a .wav file using the scipy.io.wavefile module.**
+**To record with microphone, you will be using the sounddevice module and writing to a .wav file using the scipy.io.wavefile module.**

 Module to install: